talos-rit/project_documentation/backlogs/idea_soup.md

     - digital twins of actual environments and use robot as scanning device

 - Control Talos from across the room (control over the network)

+- Coded control to prevent elbow from over-extending.